Andreas-Svensson/statistics/project/report.md

 ![](assets/sepal_regression_scatter.png)

 Instead, looking at sepal data divided by species might give a better explanation for the relation between points.
-This plot seems to better explain the relation between width and height, and at least in the case of Iris setosa there appears to be some correlation.
+This plot seems to better explain the relation between width and length, and at least in the case of Iris setosa there appears to be some correlation.

 ![](assets/sepal_species_regression_scatter.png)